The New York Subway Diagram

 N O T E S —

 If you want to get an idea of the process involved in making this diagram and the obsessions of an amateur graphic designer, think hard about it, and then if you are sure, check my blog for posts named Making a Subway Map starting here in June 2010.

 A portion of the old Subway Diagram features in Mark Ovenden’s book Transit Maps of the World, published by Penguin, October 30, 2007.
 If you are here looking at my diagram, you’ll probably want to be looking at his book too.
 (It’s a revised edition of Metro Maps of the World, 2006, which was not published in the USA and did not include my diagram.)

 I created pages about Abandoned Stations back in 2001.
-They’re getting a little crusty by now but you still might like them.
+They’re getting pretty crusty by now but you still might like them.